Irregular Productions and Lydian Productions. The Parks Theatre. 12 May 2018

 Godspell is a musical originally conceived and directed by John-Michael Tebelak with music and new lyrics by Stephen Schwartz.
 It is based on a series of parables mostly taken from the first book of the New Testament – the Gospel of Matthew.
 However, for reasons partially outlined above I will avoid comment on the structure or nature of the show’s content.

-Presented in the round, The Parks theatre offers a unique and engaging staging opportunity for a show about community and inclusion.
+Presented on a thrust stage, The Parks theatre offers a unique and engaging staging opportunity for a show about community and inclusion.
 The scenic concept by David Lampard, with set painting by Brian Budgen, places the action in a public space, perhaps at the back of some project housing.
 In this place we find the everyman, but more specifically a youthful and vibrant bunch of enthusiastic disciples.
 At the centre of the round, a large circular platform surrounded with an eclectic selection of chairs doubles as both rostrum and a table.
 Radiating out and into the auditorium the play space continues; the performers occasionally presenting from amongst the audience, including us, and even drawing a few of us onto the stage.

 The prologue, Tower of Babble, doesn’t immediately settle one’s fears.
 Enter Joshua Angeles as John the Baptist singing Prepare Ye.
 His voice chimes clear as a bell on the lyric and he commands attention from atop a raised railing overlooking the stage.
 When Mark Oates, as Jesus, begins to disseminate his first parable this production shakes off the predictable religious conformity, and begins to celebrate the power of community.
 Inclusiveness and accessibility is suddenly made possible by well-structured humour.
 Godspell is actually funny, and not afraid to make fun of itself.